Conditional nonlinear expectations: Introduction

 \section{Introduction}

-The Daniell-Stone theorem is a basic but essential result in measure- and integration theory and states that an abstract expectation (i.e.~a linear increasing functional preserving the constants) has an integral representation w.r.t.~a probability measure if and only if it satisfies the monotone convergence property.
-Its nonlinear version is significantly more involved, builds on capacity theory, and is manly due to Choquet \cite{choquet1959forme}: Let $\Omega$ be a Polish space, denote by $\mathfrak{P}(\Omega)$ the set of Borel-probabilities on $\Omega$, and write $C_b(\Omega)$ and $\mathcal{L}(\Omega)$ for the set of bounded functions from $\Omega$ to $\mathbb{R}$ which are continuous and upper semianalytic (i.e.~all upper level sets are analytic, see Appendix \ref{sec:appendix.analytic} for a short summary), respectively.
+The Daniell-Stone theorem is a basic but essential result in measure- and integration theory and states that an linear increasing functional preserving the constants has an integral representation w.r.t.~a probability measure if and only if it satisfies the monotone convergence property.
+Its nonlinear version is significantly more involved, builds on capacity theory, and is mainly due to Choquet \cite{choquet1959forme}: Let $\Omega$ be a Polish space with Borel $\sigma$-field $\mathcal{F}$ and denote by $\mathfrak{P}(\Omega)$ the set of all probabilities on $\mathcal{F}$.
+Further write $C_b(\Omega)$ and $\mathcal{L}(\mathcal{F})$ for the set of bounded functions from $\Omega$ to $\mathbb{R}$ which are continuous and $\mathcal{F}$-upper semianalytic, respectively (see Appendix \ref{sec:appendix.analytic}).

-\begin{theorem*}[Choquet] Let $\mathcal{E}(\cdot)\colon\mathcal{L}(\Omega)\to\mathbb{R}$ be a sublinear expectation (i.e.~a sublinear increasing functional satisfying $\mathcal{E}(X)=X$ for all constant functions $X\in\mathbb{R}$).
+\begin{theorem*}[Choquet] Let $\mathcal{E}(\cdot)\colon\mathcal{L}(\mathcal{F})\to\mathbb{R}$ be a sublinear expectation (i.e.~a sublinear increasing functional satisfying $\mathcal{E}(X)=X$ for all constant functions $X\in\mathbb{R}$).
 Then there exists a convex and weakly compact set $\mathcal{P}\subset\mathfrak{P}(\Omega)$ such that

-if and only if $\mathcal{E}(X_n)\downarrow\mathcal{E}(X)$ for every sequence $X_n\in C_b(\Omega)$ with $X_n\downarrow X\in \mathcal{L}(\Omega)$ pointwise, and $\mathcal{E}(X_n)\uparrow \mathcal{E}(X)$ for every sequence $X_n\in\mathcal{L}(\Omega)$ with $X_n\uparrow X\in\mathcal{L}(\Omega)$ pointwise. \end{theorem*}
+if and only if $\mathcal{E}(X_n)\downarrow\mathcal{E}(X)$ for every sequence $X_n\in C_b(\Omega)$ with $X_n\downarrow X\in \mathcal{L}(\mathcal{F})$ pointwise and $\mathcal{E}(X_n)\uparrow \mathcal{E}(X)$ for every sequence $X_n\in\mathcal{L}(\mathcal{F})$ with $X_n\uparrow X\in\mathcal{L}(\mathcal{F})$ pointwise. \end{theorem*}

-See Choquet's original work \cite{choquet1959forme} for the theorem in a different form, and e.g.~\cite{beiglbock2015complete,kellerer1984duality} as well as \cite[Section 2]{bartl2017robust} for applications and the statement in precisely this form.
+See Choquet's original work \cite{choquet1959forme} for the theorem in a different form and e.g.~\cite{beiglbock2015complete,kellerer1984duality} as well as \cite[Section 2]{bartl2017robust} for applications and the statement in precisely this form.
 For convenience, a sketch of the proof is given in Appendix \ref{sec:app.choquet}.